-- No forward or backward security. - Given i, ski, mpk, it is easy to determine msk. - Assume an attacker compromised the hot wallet (got hold of mpk), and one secret key of the cold storage has been leaked. - This allows the attacker to compute msk, and hence, all previous as well as future secret keys. - Exercise: track the algorithms and see how to msk can be computed. - Source of vulnerability; the way the randomness r is computed.
+- No forward or backward security. - Given i, ski, mpk, it is easy to determine msk. - Assume an attacker compromised the hot wallet (got hold of mpk), and one secret key of the cold storage has been leaked. - This allows the attacker to compute msk, and hence, all previous as well as future secret keys. - Exercise: track the algorithms and see how is msk computed. - Source of vulnerability; the way the randomness r is computed.